sistedes/library.manager/README.md

                              submission is an abstract.
 E.g.
                              'Category=Published'.
 This parameter may be used
                              as many times as needed.
-  -F, --force              Force execution, even if submission files are
-                             overwritten.
   -i, --input=DIR          Input directory where the source PDF files must be
                              looked for.
   -o, --output=DIR         Ouput directory where the generated conference files
                              should be placed.
+The directory MUST be empty.
   -p, --pattern=PATTERN    Pattern describing the names of the submission
                              files. {acronym} {year} and {id} will be substituted by the corresponding values.
 Default